Fireplace Chair | House of Finn Juhl

 The Fireplace Chair in walnut with 'Vegetal' leather upholstery.

-The Legacy of the Fireplace Chair
+The Story Behind the Chair

 THE DANISH PRODUCTION